-Clogged pores and dead skin contribute to acne.
-(3) It’s important to exfoliate properly to remove the buildup.
-Commercially available scrubs are ridden with chemicals that can further irritate skin.
+Clogged pores and dead skin both contribute to acne.
+(9) It’s important to exfoliate properly to remove buildup, however keep in mind that commercially available scrubs are ridden with chemicals that can further irritate skin.

 Acne responds well to melalecua, more commonly known as tea tree oil.
 It’s used the world over as an antiseptic and to treat wounds.
 Like coconut oil, honey and cultured milk products, it fights bacteria and fungi.

 According to medical research, tea tree oil gels containing 5 percent tea tree oil may be as effective as medications containing 5 percent benzoyl peroxide.
 (10) Researchers do indicate that tea tree oil may work more slowly for some individuals, so try to be patient.
 To make a simple home remedy for acne using tea tree oil mix 4–8 drops of tea tree oil and one teaspoon of coconut oil or jojoba oil.
 Dap lightly onto the problem areas.
 Slight tingling is normal, but if the application causes lots of burning then discontinue use.
 Always use a carrier oil, as tea tree oil can be too harsh when applied directly to skin.